Pelvic floor therapy has been shown as both clinically and cost-effective.

 What made you decide to venture out on your own?

-Lindsey: I wanted to be able to offer my clients more of a specialized experience than I was able offer them in a typical outpatient setting.
+Lindsey: I wanted to be able to offer my clients more of a specialized experience than I could give them in a typical outpatient setting.

-In order to provide the type of experience that most pelvic floor clients need, which includes hands-on work, building our relationship, and tons of education, I required this amount of time with them.
+In order to provide the type of experience that most pelvic floor clients need—which includes hands-on work, relationship-building, and tons of education—I required this amount of time with them.

-I also wanted to be able to treat them in their homes––where the most functional training occurs.
+I also wanted the ability to treat them in their homes—where the most functional training occurs.

 In most of my sessions with new moms, we review transferring their babies into cribs, practice optimal posture while standing at changing tables, and analyze how they are holding the car seat as they climb stairs.